Our Team & Board of DirectorsMalerie Holte2021-04-07T01:23:22+00:00

 Dee works on the Drive Electric Ohio team, supporting projects and managing DEO’s social media presence and activity.

 Currently a senior at The Ohio State University, Dee is pursuing a B.A. with majors in Political Science and Women’s, Gender & Sexuality Studies respectively, as well as a minor in Peace Studies.
 Prior to joining Clean Fuels Ohio, Dee worked as a fellow for the Campus Election Engagement Project dedicated to increasing college student access to civic engagement and election participation.
 Dee’s taking that same passion and applying it toward equitable access to electric vehicles and alternative fuel technologies.

-Ms. Walsh is a 17-year public servant focused on transportation, economic development, energy, and community planning.
+Ms. Ewing is a 17-year public servant focused on transportation, economic development, energy, and community planning.
 As the Director of Transportation & Infrastructure Development at the Mid-Ohio Regional Planning Commission, her team has helped advance Smart Columbus, the Hyperloop Midwest Connect proposal, and a Downtown Columbus Employee Bus “C-pass” program.
 She is a Columbus Business First 40 Under 40 honoree, a Central Ohio Women’s Transportation Seminar Woman of the Year, and has previously served as treasurer for Clean Fuels Ohio.